ID-JA/elearn-kit/README.md

 A smart, knowledge-aware web application that enables users to explore and interact with e-learning content using semantic technologies.
 The platform integrates an ontology-based knowledge graph, full-text semantic search, recommendation features, and prerequisite verification logic.

+> [!WARNING]
+> This project is an assignment for my Master's degree program, isn't ready for production use.

 ## 🚀 Features